 Explore Colon on a Quad or Golf Cart

-At around $75 USD per day a quad or a golf cart can seem expensive and unnecessary at first; but Bocas del Toro is large and being able to go at your own pace is definitely worth it!
+At around $75 USD per day, a quad or a golf cart can seem expensive and unnecessary at first.
+From our experience, though, Bocas del Toro is large and being able to explore and go at your own pace is definitely worth it!
 Head north and hit up a few of the white sand beaches (Playa Bluff and Istmito Beach are some of our favorites!)
 From there, you can make your way past a castle house made entirely of recycled bottles all the way up to Starfish Beach!

 See the Bio Luminescence

 Getting to see the bio luminescence is an out of this world experience if you happen to be in Bocas Del Toro at the right time!
 Even though it occurs every night, you can only really see it at certain times of the month depending on the moon cycles.

 There are several tour companies around the island offering a night time boat tour.
 We would recommend checking in with Diving Pirates when you arrive on the island to see if it might happen during your stay.
 They are a friendly tour company that only does this tour when the bio luminescence are at their best… unlike some of the other companies on the island.

 Jump on a boat and take a tour out to the jaw dropping islands surrounding Bocas Del Toro!
 In particular, Zapatilla Island is insanely beautiful.
 With the turquoise water and white sand beaches; this island is comparable to the popular San Blas Islands near Panama City.

 Most of the island tours also includes pit stops to see sloths in their natural habitat and at Dolphin Bay.
 This small bay is home to a pod of dolphins that feed on the resident jellyfish.
 They frequently leap out the water and will even play in the surf of the boat.

 Spend the Morning Surfing